CaptainWalters/Software-Engineering/README.md

 takeTurn iterates through an arraylist of players, checking to see whether doubles are thrown, if three are thrown the player goes to jail (currently space 99 on board)

-- trading system
+-- Trading system

--doAction(of card and boardlocation which are not properties.

--<strike>if property is owned doAction would be pay rent</strike> [pays automatically now @ ClassicGame::offerToBuy() ]

--BoardLocation: fix utilities and stations rent payment
+-- doAction(): fix stations rent payment

+-- Pot Luck and Opportunity Knocks cards

+-- Go to Jail

+-- Jail system

--if rent cannot be paid then mortgage or sell to bank
+-- if rent cannot be paid then mortgage or sell to bank

--free parking
+-- bankruptcy

--MORE TO COME
+MORE TO COME